coin100-dao/.github/profile/README.md

      **A:** The rebase frequency is predefined and can be adjusted by governance in the future to meet community needs.

 104. **Q:** Can the liquidity pool be changed after deployment?
-     **A:** Yes, admins or governance can set or update the liquidity pool address as needed.
+     **A:** Yes, admins or governance can set or update approved liquidity pool addresses as needed.

-105. **Q:** How are fees allocated if there is no liquidity pool?
+105. **Q:** How are fees allocated if there are no approved liquidity pools?
-     **A:** If no liquidity pool is set, the entire fee is allocated to the treasury.
+     **A:** If no approved liquidity pools are set, all LP fees are allocated to the treasury to prevent loss.

 106. **Q:** What ensures the security of fee allocations?
-     **A:** The contract uses OpenZeppelin’s `SafeERC20` for secure token transfers and incorporates reentrancy guards.
+     **A:** The contract uses OpenZeppelin’s `SafeERC20` for secure token transfers, `EnumerableSet` for managing approved pools, and incorporates reentrancy guards.

 107. **Q:** How are unsold tokens handled post-ICO?
      **A:** Unsold tokens are burned, reducing the total supply and maintaining supply integrity.